LippmannLab/Lippmann-Lab-Onboarding/FAQ.Rmd

 Mental health is a major issue in graduate school.
 Many members of the lab use mental health resources available on campus including the [University Counseling Center (UCC)](https://www.vanderbilt.edu/ucc/) and the [Vanderbilt Graduate Life Coach](https://gradschool.vanderbilt.edu/current_students/gradlife.php).
 Our medical insurances provides free access to [psychiatry services](https://www.vanderbilt.edu/ucc/services/psychiatric-services/) although medication may still cost some money.
 Outside resources such as [PhD Balance](https://www.phdbalance.com/).
 Feel free to reach out to other members of the lab if you are having issues or need people to talk to!

 ## Advice on Navigating Co-Mentorships
+- No matter whether Ethan is your primary or secondary adviser, you are welcome to use the Lippmann lab spaces and equipment (some equipment such as the biosafety hoods, microscope, and osmometer needs extra training).
+You are also invited to Lippmann lab social events.

+- Ideally, your co-advisor will be a faculty member that Ethan already has a working-relationship with (a close collaborator or they’re on a grant together)

+- Time spent in the labs of both mentors is rarely split evenly, make sure it is clear to everyone who will serve as your “primary” mentor, why, and the relative time that you will be spending in each lab.

+- At the beginning of your co-mentorship make sure to have a meeting where all three of you meet and discuss the general outline of your research direction.
+While this may be difficult to do during your first semester, make sure that you are actively communicating with Ethan and your other advisor about where your project is at/any research changes.
+You are responsible for communicating between your advisors and making sure that they are on the same page with the status of your research.

+- Similarly, if you’re feeling overburdened with double lab meetings, journal clubs, etc—talk with Ethan about it!
+The goal of a co-advising relationship is for you to have the freedom to develop a more interdisciplinary project by pulling on the expertise of Ethan and your co-advisor.
+While it might require more time-juggling on the front end (learning two lab cultures, attending double lab meetings, doing more background reading to get acquainted), make sure that you’re also not neglecting your research!
+Communicate, communicate, communicate.
+It will always help you to be clear with Ethan about your stress level/workload and you can find a solution by being in open conversation about it.

 ## Registering for Courses in the YES Portal
 Graduate students register for courses on the [Vanderbilt YES Portal](http://yes.vanderbilt.edu/).
 You can register for courses using the "Student Registration" tab.
 All graduate students are required to enroll in 9 credit hours every semester.